Proof of Stake Won’t Reduce Fees

 “The Merge” is steadily approaching — the term for the Ethereum blockchain’s switch from Proof of Work to Proof of Stake for consensus, by merging the “Beacon” staking chain with Ethereum itself.
 Two patterns keep appearing in the discourse — expectations that this will reduce “gas costs,” i.e. the transaction fees to use the blockchain, or commentators pointing out that it will not reduce them as some sort of controversial indictment of the value of Proof of Stake.
 Neither is quite right: Proof of Stake won’t reduce fees — and that’s completely fine.
 Proof of Stake is largely about reduced power consumption.

 Ethereum’s transaction fees can certainly get quite expensive — even more so during booms than during bear markets like the present.
 This is a problem that needs solving, and the fact that The Merge does not solve it does not mean it should not or will not be solved.
-This is why there is ever-increasing discussions of “L2” chains and “rollups” — basically enabling additional blockchains to store cryptographic proof of their data on Ethereum, making use of its security, while having its own ledger.
+This is why there is ever-increasing discussions of “L2” chains and “rollups” — basically enabling additional blockchains to store cryptographic proof of their data on Ethereum, making use of its security, while having their own ledger.

 This is because transaction fees in cryptocurrency transactions are largely based on bidding over limited “block space.”
 The name “blockchain” is as it sounds — the data is stored as a chain of blocks, and new blocks are added regularly as new transactions come in.
 In Ethereum’s case, it adds a new block up to 1.875 MB every 12-14 seconds.
 This is not that much data.
 The Merge will not change the rate new data is added to the chain at all, and the exact same scenarios where people competitively drive up the cost of block space in times of demand will arise.